 The principle of niche blog content could help you stand out from an otherwise generic crowd, which is particularly important, given that today the online space is becoming more and more competitive.

 How do you find a niche blog audience?

 As mentioned, a niche is a focused subset of a particular market group; for instance, if you were to be writing a travel blog, a niche blog could be focused on travelling with a disability, or it could be something pertaining to a specific country or continent.
 It’s essentially taking a very broad topic and finding a specific subsection within that topic which is where you will reside.

 Why is niche blog content a great blogging strategy?

 When many people start out with creating a blog, they tend to focus on being quite generic and broad in order order to attract as wide an audience as possible, yet this isn’t the most effective strategy.
 The reason is that because you become a “jack of all trades” rather than a “specialist” you lose out on being respected (and followed) as an expert within your topic.

-Writing or curating a blog isn’t just about writing about what you love (or what interests you), or about practising your writing and grammar (which you can do with a helpful website like Effortless English), it’s about speaking to a specific audience that is highly interested in what you have to say.
+Writing or curating a blog isn’t just about writing about what you love (or what interests you), or about practising your writing and grammar, it’s about speaking to a specific audience that is highly interested in what you have to say.
 When you think about it, the broad content and blogging market is often very crowded – with just a few dominant leaders.
 To become an authority, you need to think more specifically when it comes down to content.

 Keywords, competition and SEO